Power Gauge Report is an investing newsletter run by Marc Chaikin.

 The first thing you need to know about Chaikin Analytics and The Power Gauge Report is this is not an independent company.

-Chaikin is owned by a much larger company called Marketwise that's a publicly traded company.
+Chaikin is owned by a much larger company called Marketwise, which is a publicly traded company.

 Marketwise owns popular publishers like Stansberry, Rogue Economics, Palm Beach Research Group, Brownstone, etc.